JiangshanMU/mujsh.github.io/_pages/publications.md

 ---
-title: "AxonLab :: Scientific outcomes and publications"
+title: "Jiangshan :: Scientific outcomes and publications"
 layout: default
-excerpt: "AxonLab -- Scientific outcomes and publications"
+excerpt: "Jiangshan -- Scientific outcomes and publications"
 sitemap: false
 permalink: /publications/
 ---

 # Scientific outputs

-Below we list the most outstanding communications our lab has produced, next to the number of citations if applicable.
+Listed below are the articles I have published or contributed to, next to the number of citations if applicable.
 Number of citing references extracted from Google Scholar on Jan 4, 2023.

 <div class="accordion accordion-flush" id="accordionPublications">